daniele-athome/hass-intellij-plugin/README.md

 Support for [Home Assistant](https://www.home-assistant.io/) configuration files.

 * Bundled YAML schema from the awesome [Visual Studio Code Extension](https://github.com/keesschollaart81/vscode-home-assistant/)
-* Go to definition of any locally defined script, automation, input_*, group, shell_command
+* Go to definition for any locally defined script, automation, `input_*`, group, or `shell_command`
 * Find usages of any of the above
-* Access remote Home Assistant data about available services (actions) and entities and use it to resolve any other reference
+* Access remote Home Assistant data about available services (actions) and entities to resolve references
 * Action call completion (only in `action:` and `service:` contexts)
 * Entity completion (only in `entity_id:` contexts)
 * Secret completion